metayeti/YABS.js/HOWTO.md

 This example is found in [/examples/minimal](/examples/minimal).

-The build instructions JSON file describes a basic build consisting of a single HTML file, a single JS sourcefile which be compiled, and some extra files (CSS stylesheet and an image file).
+The build instructions JSON file in this example describes a basic build consisting of a single HTML file, a single JavaScript sourcefile to be compiled, and some extra files relevant to the build (CSS stylesheets and image files).

-To get a closer look at the syntax, open `build.json`:
+To get a closer look at the syntax, investigate `build.json`:

 ```JSON
 {